Son of murdered banker ‘still haunted by nightmares’

 The son of a banker who was shot on his doorstep has said he still has nightmares about his father’s murder.

-Andrew Wilson, then aged four, saw his father Alistair lying in a pool of blood after he was shot in Nairn, in the Highlands, on November 28 2004.
+Andrew Wilson, then aged four, saw his father Alistair lying in a pool of blood after he was shot at their home in Nairn, in the Highlands, on November 28, 2004.

-He told how he has blanked out many of his childhood memories as a way of dealing with what happened.
+He told on Tuesday how he has blanked out many of his childhood memories as a way of dealing with what happened.

 In September, Scotland’s top law officer Lord Advocate Dorothy Bain KC ordered a complete reinvestigation of the case with a new team of police officers and prosecutors.

+Scotland’s First Minister John Swinney said it is important police remain focused on bringing the perpetrator to justice.

-Police Scotland Chief Constable Jo Farrell has said officers have a “resolute determination” to solve the murder but the Wilson family has questioned whether she is fit to lead the force.
+Police Scotland Chief Constable Jo Farrell has said officers have a “resolute determination” to solve the murder, but the Wilson family have questioned whether she is fit to lead the force.

 Mr Wilson said he is haunted by what happened on that day just over 20 years ago.